allisonburtch/Critical-Theory-of-Technology/syllabus.md

 whose utopia and what is it?
 smart everything

+My goal is to combine some of the rather rigorous philosophical texts with short stories and essays

 #Schedule

 ## Week 1
 * Friday, October 10th, 1pm
 ### In Class
+What is critical theory?
+How can this be applied to technology?
+In class we'll watch [All Watched Over by Machines of Love and Grace](https://vimeo.com/38724174)
 ### Readings

 ## Week 2